gianlucagenga/ansible-demo/README.md

 Use Vagrant and Ansible playbook to create a new VM provisioned with Nginx

     * `vagrant up`
-    * check nginx is listening on http://192.168.1.200/ (IP address may vary based on your network configuration)
+    * check nginx is listening on http://localhost:8080

 ## Demo3 (vagrant-ansiblemultiserver folder)
 Use Vagrant and Ansible playbook to startup different servers